-So we’ve reached into the archives to hand-select 18 classic films made before 1980 that you should watch or rewatch this year.
+So, we’ve reached into the archives to hand-select 19 classic films made before 1980 that you should watch or rewatch this year.
 Why?
-Well, 1) they’re a reminder of what real cinematic gold looks and sounds like, and 2) their leading men are the coolest of the cool, inspiring everything from our threads to our cars, beards, booze, sunglasses, and swagger.
+Well, 1) they’re a reminder of what real cinematic gold looks and sounds like, and 2) their leads are the coolest of the cool, inspiring everything from our threads to our cars, beards, booze, sunglasses, and swagger.

 This 1967 prison drama featuring King Cool, Paul Newman, sealed in our culture the reflective aviators aesthetic and timeless lines like, “What we’ve got here is a failure to communicate.”
 Newman plays small-time criminal Luke Jackson who is sentenced to time on a Florida prison farm.
 Jackson is beaten down by the officers but earns respect for his perseverance and spirit.
 This film really does make you want to push harder and never give up, and it’s got a killer cover of “Plastic Jesus” courtesy Newman on the banjo.